 - Unigram LM: Bag of words - Ngram LM: use n-1 tokens of context to predict nth token - Larger n-gram models more accurate but each increase in order requires exponentially more space

 Your turn: what do you think?
 Can we use a LM to do information retrieval?

 You bet.
-We'll return to this in probabilistic information retrieval.
+We returned to this in Week 12.

 The Unigram Model